HolmanDev/RandomMeshPosition/README.md

 # Random mesh position within a sphere
 <img src="https://github.com/user-attachments/assets/85f625c6-4c93-422f-9985-c4b821ef8fc4" width="300px"/>

 Select a uniformly random position on a mesh within a radius from a point.
+All surface points can be selected, not just the vertices.

 Written for the game engine Unity in C#, but the concepts are easily transferred to other fields.